-- a.
-The adoption or approval of any amendment to a general or specific plan that proposes new land uses, or increases the intensity or density of Existing Land Uses within an AIA (California Public Utilities Code Section 21676). - 1.
-Until such time as the ALUC finds that a local jurisdiction's general plan or specific plan is consistent with the ALUCP, or the local jurisdiction has overruled the ALUC's determination of inconsistency by a two-thirds vote of its governing body, the local jurisdiction shall refer all actions, regulations, and permits involving land within an AIA to the ALUC for review (California Public Utilities Code 21676.5(a)).
-Only those actions that the ALUC elects not to review are exempt from this requirement. - 2.
-After a local jurisdiction has revised its general plan or specific plan for consistency with the ALUCP or has overruled the ALUC by a two-thirds vote of its governing body, or if no such review is required because the applicable general plan or specific plan authorizes only Existing Land Uses, the ALUC does not have authority under state law to require that all actions, regulations, and permits be referred for review.
-However, the ALUC and the local agency can agree that the ALUC should continue to review individual projects in an advisory capacity. - i.
-The ALUC requests local jurisdictions to continue to submit major land use actions as listed in Section 2.6.2.
+- a) The adoption or approval of any amendment to a general or specific plan affecting property within an AIA (California Public Utilities Code Section 21676(b)). - 1) Until such time as the ALUC finds that a local jurisdiction's general plan or specific plan is consistent with the ALUCP, or the local jurisdiction has overruled the ALUC's determination of inconsistency by a two-thirds vote of its governing body, the local jurisdiction shall refer all actions, regulations, and permits involving land within an AIA to the ALUC for review (California Public Utilities Code 21676.5(a)).
+Only those actions that the ALUC elects not to review are exempt from this requirement. - 2) After a local jurisdiction has revised its general plan or specific plan for consistency with the ALUCP or has overruled the ALUC by a two-thirds vote of its governing body, the ALUC no longer has authority under state law to require that all actions, regulations, and permits be referred for review.
+However, the ALUC and the local agency can agree that the ALUC should continue to review individual projects in an advisory capacity.

-- ii.
+- i.
+The ALUC requests local jurisdictions to continue to submit major land use actions as listed in Section 2.6.2. - ii.
 Review of these actions is requested only if a review has not previously been conducted as part of a general plan, specific plan, or zoning ordinance action or if sufficient project-level detail to enable a full assessment of compatibility was not available at the time of a previous review. - iii.
-Because the ALUC is acting in an advisory capacity when reviewing projects under these circumstances, local jurisdictions are not required to adhere to the override process if they elect to approve a project without incorporating design changes or conditions suggested by the ALUC. - b.
-The adoption or approval of a zoning ordinance which (1) introduces a new land use within an AIA not contemplated by an Existing Land Use, (2) increases the intensity or density of, or permitted by, an Existing Land Use, and (3) involves any of the airport-related concerns listed in Section 1.4 of this ALUCP.
-Any proposed change or variance to any such ordinance or regulation also must be submitted for ALUC review if issues of noise, safety, airspace protection, and overflight are involved. - c.
-The following actions or procedures implemented by special districts, schools districts, and community college districts would require ALUC review if they are not deemed consistent with an applicable general plan, specific plan, or zoning ordinance (as determined by the local agency): - 1.
-The acquisition of land and construction of a building, for public purposes, that requires conformity with an adopted general plan (Gov. Code Section 65402); and - 2.
-Major public works projects that require conformity with an adopted general plan (Gov. Code Section 65401). - d.
-Proposed redevelopment of a property which (1) introduces a new land use within an AIA, (2) increases the intensity or density of, or permitted by, an Existing Land Use which the existing use is consistent with the local general plan and/or specific plan, but does not conform to the compatibility criteria set forth in this ALUCP.
-(See section 2.7.5.7(a) for exceptions to this Policy.)

-Proposed land use actions covered by Sections 2.6.1.1(a), 2.6.1.1(b), and 2.6.1.1(c), and 2.61.1.1(d) shall initially be reviewed by the ALUC Administrative Officer or her or his designee.
+Because the ALUC is acting in an advisory capacity when reviewing projects under these circumstances, local jurisdictions are not required to adhere to the override process if they elect to approve a project without incorporating design changes or conditions suggested by the ALUC. - b) The adoption or approval of a zoning ordinance or building regulation which (1) affects property within an AIA, and (2) involves any of the airport-related concerns listed in Section 1.4 of this ALUCP (California Public Utilities Code Section 21676(b)).
+Any proposed change or variance to any such ordinance or regulation also must be submitted for ALUC review if issues of noise, safety, airspace protection, and overflight are involved. - c) Proposed redevelopment of a property within an AIA for which the existing use is consistent with the local general plan and/or specific plan, but does not conform to the compatibility criteria set forth in this ALUCP. - d) Proposed land use actions covered by Sections 2.6.1(a), 2.6.1(b), and 2.6.1(c) shall initially be reviewed by the ALUC Administrative Officer or her or his designee.
 If the ALUC Administrative Officer determines that significant compatibility issues are evident, the proposal shall be forwarded to the ALUC for review and decision.
 The ALUC authorizes the ALUC Administrative Officer to approve proposed actions having no apparent compatibility issues.